mouseTube/mousetube_APIv0-5/README.md

 ## What is mouseTube?

-Rodents communicate with each other through their various sensory modalities: olfaction (scent marking, glands), vision (postures), touch (contacts), and hearing (vocalizations).
-In the latter case, vocalizations are mainly emitted in the ultrasonic range, beyond human perception capabilities ([Anderson, 1954](https://doi.org/10.1126/science.119.3101.808); [Brudzynski, 2005](https://doi.org/10.1007/s10519-004-0858-3), [2021](https://doi.org/10.3390/brainsci11050605); [Portfors, 2007](https://www.metris.nl/media/documents/TypesandFunctionsofUSVinLabRatsandMice.pdf); [Schweinfurth, 2020](https://doi.org/10.7554/eLife.54020)).
-Ultrasonic vocalizations are emitted in various contexts: by isolated pups during the first two weeks of life, by juveniles and adults during same-sex social interactions, by males in the presence of females, and by individuals in aversive or appetitive situations (restraint stress, anticipation of pain, social play, food rewards) and exploring an unfamiliar environment.
-These ultrasonic vocalizations are used as markers of motivation and social communication ([Fischer and Hammerschmidt, 2010](https://doi.org/10.1111/j.1601-183X.2010.00610.x); [Schweinfurth, 2020](https://doi.org/10.7554/eLife.54020)), or of susceptibility to stress or anxiety, depending on the type of signal examined ([Brudzynski, 2005](https://doi.org/10.1007/s10519-004-0858-3)).
-Ultrasonic vocalizations are therefore routinely measured in rodent models of neuropsychiatric conditions ([Premoli et al., 2023](https://doi.org/10.1111/ejn.15957)).

-The mechanisms of production, the temporal organization into sequences, the significance of the acoustic features, and the effect on the recipient are far from elucidated.
-Understanding the complexity of this communication system requires a vast amount of data to explore with high-performance analysis methods.
-For that purpose, we developed **mouseTube**, a database designed to facilitate sharing, archiving, and analyzing raw recording files of rodent ultrasonic vocalizations following the FAIR (Findable, Accessible, Interoperable, Reusable) principles ([Wilkinson et al., 2016](https://doi.org/10.1038/sdata.2016.18)).
+ **mouseTube** is a database designed to facilitate sharing, archiving, and analyzing raw recording files of rodent ultrasonic vocalizations following the FAIR (Findable, Accessible, Interoperable, Reusable) principles ([Wilkinson et al., 2016](https://doi.org/10.1038/sdata.2016.18)).

 ## Installation